 Lock it and give it a test to make sure it works.

-Essentially, the guard is done.
+Essentially, the construction of the guard is done.

 Now, take it out to the pole and make sure it fits on the pole...don't want to paint it and then find that you have to 'tweak' it and ruin your paint job.